 “It seemed about right to recommend 100 links or so, and in some cases, it might make sense to have more than a hundred links.”

-And even Yoast has a similar answer as well:
+Even Yoast has a similar answer, tool:

 “Well, how many links per page is always a weird question.
 As long as your links are useful for your users, it’s okay.
-There used to be a rule of no more than 100 links on a page in the Google Webmaster Guidelines, they’ve removed that rule though.
+There used to be a rule of no more than 100 links on a page in the Google Webmaster Guidelines; they’ve removed that rule.
 100 links might seem like a lot if your site is a content site.
 But if you look at very long Wikipedia articles, they might have 300-400 URLs in there, linking to other articles and all those links are useful.
 So, if your links are useful like that, by all means, have them on the page.”

 Keep in mind that the “magical” number of 100 links includes all the links on a given page.
 There’s not a definite number.
 Still, you need to pay attention to the user experience and include only those that are important.